meklon/morphostain/README.md

 5. Don't change light intensity in microscope during the sequence acquiring.
 6. Correct file naming should be used if group analysis is active.
 Everything before _ symbol will be recognized as a group name.

+### Valid file extensions
+There should be files of the following extensions in the input directory: '.jpg', '.jpeg', '.tif', '.tiff', '.png', '.bmp'

 ### Examples
 You can find test images in this repository.